 In a way, Grimshaw is correct.
 The digital comic book revolution has already happened.
 It was called webcomics.
 In no way is Amazon sparking a revolution.
 It’s merely providing options and a marketplace.

 The Kindle tool also addresses the technological issues in converting print comics to digital comics.
 They’ve made the process a lot easier, says children’s book author Aaron Shephard.
 “The genius of the Comic Creator is that you can create your pages in almost any program you’re familiar with and then just import them.”
 Shephard spent about 20 minutes converting and importing his book The Adventures of Mouse Deer to the Kindle platform and experienced nary a hiccup.

 The trick for Amazon will be to persuade consumers that digital comics are worth paying for.
 “The person who cracks that digital nut is going to be richer than God,” says Hatcher.
 Changing the longstanding culture and mindset of comic readers is the real issue, he concludes.
-“It has nothing to do with format.”Tags: Lifestyle,Software
+“It has nothing to do with format.”Tags: Downtime,Software